CV-AC/De-id_rPPG/README.md

 ![DEID](deid.png)
-Framework for de-identification that preserves rPPG signal and visual appearance.
+Our framework for de-identification that preserves rPPG signal and visual appearance.
 AE is trained to reconstruct the original video while being guided by the de-identification (defined through F<sub>id</sub>) and rPPG preservation (defined through F<sub>rppg</sub>)) constraints.

 ## Dataset Preprocessing